 Studies have shown that hearing and speaking for long periods of time is an effective way to learn a second language.
 Students in Grades 5 and 6 participate in a French Language theme-based oral program for two hours each morning.
 Students begin their day hearing and speaking French, guided by the teacher who models the language through a variety of activities designed to engage students and develop their oral vocabulary.
-The theme-based program is designed for all students to meet with success as they learn the language of French and become accustomed to speaking and reading it.
+The theme-based program is designed for all students to meet with success as they learn the French language and become accustomed to speaking and reading it.
 Our Grade 5 and 6 Intensive French program is not an immersion program, as students are not being taught specific subjects in French.
 Rather, the program teaches French much the same way a young child would learn to understand, speak, and write English by conversing in a natural way while participating in class discussions, devotions and prayer, creating art, or practicing music skills.

 We live in a world where information technology is rapidly expanding and changing.
 It transforms – and sometime enhances - so much around us.
 It affects our communication, our lifestyle, our way thinking.
 IT also affects education.